Khairun-Nahar-Munne/Travel_API_Project/README.md

    After login in user service, you will get authentication token.
 To view all destinations, you have to put this authentication token in authorize field and login with this token.

-   Admin can also post destinations and delete any destination through the id of the destinqation.
+   Admin can also post destinations and delete any destination through the id of the destination.

 ## Testing